-Your prognosis depends on the type and stage of uterine sarcoma you have when treated.
-For cancer that has not spread, at least 2 out of every 3 people are cancer-free after five years.
+Your prognosis depends on the type and stage of uterine sarcoma you had when treated.
+For cancer that has not spread, at least 2 out of every 3 people are cancer-free after 5 years.
 The number drops once the cancer has started to spread and becomes harder to treat.

 - A perforation (hole) of the uterus may occur during a D and C or endometrial biopsy

 See your provider if you have any symptoms of uterine cancer.